 This Larson cartoon reminds me of the “catching the tiger” tricks of the Li band—a rare moment of secular entertainment within the liturgical sequence.

-Wu Mei (b.1970; film from 53’52”; see also Photos) is one of the great wind players in world music.
+Wu Mei (b.1970; film from 53.52; see also this vignette), known as Zhanbao 占宝, is one of the great wind players in world music.
 Of course he does everything—also singing the liturgy, playing the large cymbals for a cappella sequences, and occasionally giving another Daoist a turn on the guanzi while he plays sheng mouth-organ.
 He’s a Daoist, not a “musician”, yet his musical genius is indispensable to the success of the Li band.

 He was the fourth of five children from a poor family—his blind younger brother spent some time learning the shawm, and their father was an old friend of Li Qing.
 Wu Mei was at once enchanted by the sound of the funeral ritual, and there and then he went up to Li Qing and asked him if he could become his disciple.
 He went to live with him for the first year, and then commuted by walking an hour from his village, five li away.